Alonzo-Coeus/Mathematical_Wilderness/_posts/2020-08-02-loebs-theorem.markdown

     fix  ::  (a -> a) -> a
     loeb :: Modality m => m (m a -> a) -> m a

-If you drop the modality, for example by using the identity Applictive both become equivalent.
+If you drop the modality, for example by using the identity Applicitive both become equivalent.
 The deeper reason for this rather than just dropping modality terms is by using the identity applicitive as your notion of provability it becomes isomorphic to truth within the system.
-However the cost of doing this is that your logic becomes inconsitent as constructing a value of any type becomes trivial as the fixed point of the identity function is a member of all types.
+However the cost of doing this is that your logic becomes inconsistent as constructing a value of any type becomes trivial as the fixed point of the identity function is a member of all types.
-Thus making all statements trivialy true, as a side effect of attempting to make a logic both complete (a -> Prov a) and consistent (Prov a -> a).
+Thus making all statements trivially true, as a side effect of attempting to make a logic both complete (a -> Prov a) and consistent (Prov a -> a).
-Which also means that self-interpreters are impossible in any theorem proving system as it would lead to all statements being trivialy true which detracts from the usefulness of such a system.
+Which also means that self-interpreters are impossible in any theorem proving system as it would lead to all statements being trivially true which detracts from the usefulness of such a system.

-Another interesting note about loeb is that if you for example use a List as the &ldquo;modality&rdquo; the loeb&rsquo;s theorem becomes a spreasheet evaluator (This isn&rsquo;t my discovery &ldquo;A neighborhood of infinity&rdquo; first posted it to my knowledge).
+Another interesting note about loeb is that if you for example use a List as the &ldquo;modality&rdquo; the loeb&rsquo;s theorem becomes a spreadsheet evaluator (This isn&rsquo;t my discovery &ldquo;A neighbourhood of infinity&rdquo; first posted it to my knowledge).

     instance Modality [] where
       distribution = (<*>)